 Published on: 15/08/2019

-Proofreading the proceedings of March's All Systems Go! symposium (available mid-September) I was struck by the identification of 'utilitisation' as an emerging trend in rural water.
+Proofreading the proceedings of March's All Systems Go! symposium (available later this year) I was struck by the identification of 'utilitisation' as an emerging trend in rural water.
 The write-up of the symposium's sessions on safe water maps a landscape in which people (outside of major cities) are served by themselves (self-supply or community management); by traditional urban public utilities (expanding their services into rural areas); by formal and informal private suppliers and by an emerging new group of rural utilities.